6 Best Motorcycle Sport Touring Tires

 5. Continental Motion Rear Tire

 Continental Motion-Sport Touring is one of the trending tires for your sport touring.
 Made by the popular Continental brand, this tire comes with a lot of amazing features that would make you want to order it now.
+Continental’s RoadAttack 4 uses MultiGrip technology to create a continuous transition between softer and harder tire areas for improved stability and grip, making it a standout choice for riders.

 You don’t have to worry when in the wet or dry season, as the tire covers you all season round.
 It boasts unmatched levels of wet and dry grip in all conditions.
 Besides, the tire provides outstanding all-around performance radial for year-round use.